 Content personalization is the targeted delivery of a piece of content to a visitor due to some specific set of criteria.
-Personalized content is also referred to as dynamic content because it updates in real time to ensure customized user experiences.
+Personalized content is also referred to as dynamic content because it updates in real-time to ensure customized user experiences.

-Dynamic content comes in many forms: blog posts, case studies, resources, sections of a page, headlines, images, data, body copy, CTAs, or one of many other touchpoint commonly used by digital marketers, content marketers, and growth marketers.
+Dynamic content comes in many forms: blog posts, case studies, resources, sections of a page, headlines, images, data, body copy, CTAs, or one of many other touchpoints commonly used by digital marketers, content marketers, and growth marketers.

 That’s a lot of buzzwords, so let’s make the idea of personalized content a bit more tangible with a personalized content example.

-Let’s say you are in charge of marketing for an HR software company whose target audience are in SMB SaaS.
+Let’s say you are in charge of marketing for an HR software company whose target audience is in SMB SaaS.
 You are using the latest tracking software, so you know where your visitors are coming from and who they are.